-Are you planning a trip to Myanmar on a budget and have no idea what your estimated expenses are?
-Or maybe you even have read before that the expenses in Myanmar are usually higher than in the rest of Southeast Asia?
+Are you planning a trip to Myanmar on a budget and have no idea about your estimated Myanmar Travel Budget?
+Maybe you even have read before that the expenses in Myanmar are usually higher than in the rest of Southeast Asia?
 Or if you just want to know how to save some money during your trip through this unique country, however, you came to the right place to get all this information!

-In this post, you can find an overview of all the money we spent during our 28 days in Myanmar on a budget, exact to the last Cent.
-Due to this information, you can find out what your estimated Myanmar Budget will be.
+In this post, you can find an overview of all the money we spent during our 28 days in our Myanmar Travel Cost Breakdown, exact to the last Cent.
+With this information you can get a better idea about your own Myanmar Cost of travel.

 Of course, I will also reveal, how it was possible to just spend so few money without missing out any experience.
 And you will see: It’s pretty simple saving money in Myanmar and you can do it, too!

 - 1 Myanmar Cost of Travel – Our Myanmar Travel Budget(28 Days)